Martchus/reflective-rapidjson/README.md

 ## Open for other reflection approaches
 The reflection implementation used behind the scenes of this library is exchangeable:

 * This repository already provides a small, additional header to use RapidJSON with Boost.Hana.
-This allows to serialize or deserialize simple data structures declared using the `BOOST_HANA_DEFINE_STRUCT` macro rather than requiring the code generator.
+This allows serialization and deserialization of simple data structures declared using the `BOOST_HANA_DEFINE_STRUCT` macro rather than requiring the code generator.
 * When native reflection becomes standardized, it would be possible to make use of it as well.
 In this case, the code generator could still act as a fallback.